jojokarlin/Git_DRI_Jan_2017/gitinit.md

 `open gitcheat.md` will let you get started.

 Whatever text editor pops up should be the one that you set in your `git config`.
 We have configured it to use Sublime.
-To change your text editor, edit the `.git/config`.
+If Sublime still won't automatically pop up, try `subl gitcheat.md` or just go ahead and open it in Sublime using your GUI.

-Using markdown style, give your document a title, insert your name and today's date.
+Using **markdown style**, give your document a title, insert your name and today's date.
 For reference, here is the [GitHub Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) again.

-After opening your file in your text editor, add or make whatever changes you would like.
 CTRL + S saves the file, SHIFT + CTRL + W closes the Sublime file.
 ___

 [<<< Configure Git](gitconfig.md) - [Connect to GitHub >>>](github.md)